Cheesyrosey/NYC_Taxi_CDC_SCD_Pipeline_run/README.md

 ------------------
 ### 🧠 Human-friendly summary

 Imagine you run a taxi company.
-You have trip record that consists of the time your driver picks up the passenger and the time of drop off, together with the fare amount and the distance, ect.
-However, the server keeps sending updates on the drive.
-Every time a trip record changes — maybe the fare was corrected or the pickup ZIP code was updated — you want to:
+Each car continuously sends trip records — when the passenger was picked up, when they were dropped off, the fare amount, the distance, and other details.
+But these records don’t stay static.
+As the trip progresses, the system keeps sending updates.
+Maybe the fare was adjusted, or the pickup ZIP code was corrected.
+Every time a trip record changes, you want to:

 *   Keep the old version